Part One: Technology and Infrastructure

 What’s at Stake

 Seeking a first-mover advantage, telecom providers are scrambling to be the first to lay the foundation for fully operational 5G networks and lock in market share.
-Global profits from 5G network infrastructure are forecast to be $4.2 billion in 2020 alone, according to Gartner.
+Global revenues from 5G network infrastructure reached a forecasted $8.1 billion in 2020 alone, according to Gartner.
 The potential to capitalize on these profits and influence subsequent operation on the system has led to an intense competition among global telecom equipment providers, the outcome of which will determine which companies and countries capture the greatest benefits and profits from 5G.

 How 5G Networks Function